etib-corp/libetib/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at contact@etib.tech

 ## Related